Introduction

 NEED FOR MODULATION

-- Assume here, the message as a signal, horse as a carrier and the receiver as the radio or TV receiver.
-This explains the principle of radio transmission and reception.
+- Here, the message is the signal, the horse is the carrier, and the receiver is the radio or TV.
+This illustrates the principle of radio transmission and reception.

 - The next reason describes the height of the antenna needed.The transmitting antenna should have a height equal to the wavelength.This condition gives best results.
 We know that